 Here I start my blog with Bali and Gili Islands which amazed me in just 9 days with its extremely friendly people, nature, temples, rice terraces, monkeys, spa saloons, greenery, turtles and magnificent underground and the peace it offers to its visitors.

-The weather is quite rainy between November and March, however it was still humid when we were there in February.
-Showers are not a problem at all.
-Everyone ride their motorcycles around the town and no body seems to be bothered with the rain.
-Just don’t forget to take your umbrella with you, or borrow one from the hotel.
+The weather is generally rainy between November and March, however, it was still humid when we were there in February.
+Bali showers are not a problem at all, and it doesn’t seem to affect the daily life.
+Everyone ride their motorcycles around the town and nobody seems to be bothered by the rain.
+If you visit Bali during these times, don’t forget to take your umbrella with you, or borrow one from your hotel.

-Temples are usually very colourful.
-The animal figures in front of temples represent Hindu gods, covered by black&white cotton.
-Here, black represents the bad and white the good as Hindus pray for both bad and good so that the bad wouldn’t harm them.
+Temples are very colourful.
+The animal figures in front of temple entrances represent Hindu gods, covered by black and white cotton.
+Here, black represents the bad, and white reprdents the good as Hindus pray for both bad and good.
+They believe if they prey for both, then the bad wouldn’t harm them.

 When it comes to shopping, you will find amazing art galleries in Ubud while there are amazing design boutique stores in Seminyak.
-Also hippie clothes, spa materials, soaps, candles and stone/wood carvings are very common in the island.
-Don’t forget to bargain though, as they decrease prices from 600 IDRs to 50 IDRs.
+Also, hippie clothes, spa materials, soaps, candles and stone/wood carvings are very common on the island.
+Don’t forget to bargain though, as they tend to do huge discounts.
+We’ve seen prices falling from 600 IDRs to 50 IDRs!

-After a general information about the island, here is what we’ve done in 9 days:
+After a piece of general information about the island, here is what we’ve done in 9 days:

 Gili Islands (Lombok)

-There are 3 Gili islands, and think about what you want before hand if you are planning to visit one of them.
-Seeing the crowd going to Gili Trawangan, we’ve decided to go to Gili Air at the last minute, and guess what it was one of the best decisions we’ve ever made!
+There are 3 Gili islands, and think about what you want beforehand if you are planning to visit one of them.
+Seeing the crowd going to Gili Trawangan, we’ve decided to go to Gili Air at the last minute, and guess what it was one of the best decisions we’ve ever made there!
 The fast boat goes to Gili T. And Gili Air only.
 If you’d like to go to Gili Meno, you will have to take the fast boat to Gili T. and arrange a local boat to Gili M.